 At the event, our master wheelwright first build’s his fire for the steel ring.
 When the hot coals are just the right temperature, the wheelwright and his team begin an almost choreographed “ballet” around the fire.
-The wheelwright is ready to masterfully render his steel rim malleable enough to fit it tightly and permanently to his wooden wheel, the tossing of water starts and a constant flow of steam billows.
+The wheelwright is ready to masterfully quench his steel rim to fit it tightly and permanently to his wooden wheel, the tossing of water starts and a constant flow of steam billows.
 The sight and sounds of the wheelwright, working frenetically with his hot metal rim, the “chink, chink” of his smithy’s tools, the hiss and smell of the rising steam, are indeed evocative of another time in history.

 The Clydie Spectacular Woodchop has become one of our most popular events.
 Always held on the Sunday of the event weekend, a full day of Woodchop Competition is hard to miss.
 We’ll strategically locate this event close to the Scenic Rim Clydesdale Spectacular canteen, just so you don’t have to move far to feed and water yourself if you just can’t bear to miss the action and shimmer of a swinging axe.
 The Woodchop event is open to the whole family with events for axemen and axewomen, as well as junior events for the kids.